 3. Clean While They Nap

-Sometimes, home cleaning for new parents is best done when there’s a little downtime.
+Sometimes, cleaning is best done when there’s a little downtime.
 A baby's nap time is no doubt the best time to catch up on housework.
 Use this quiet time to focus on quick wins, such as folding laundry or tidying up cluttered areas.
 If your baby has trouble staying asleep during naps, try a white noise machine or a vibrating mat.

 4. Use a Carrier/ Sling